ABiC projects

 - Children who do not have epilepsy or other seizure disorders.

-Health service utilisation after childhood Acquired Brain Injury
+Health service utilisation after childhood acquired brain injury

 This study is investigating what health care services are used by families with a child who has had an acquired brain injury (ABI) in Queensland.
-This will help us identify gaps in care and the cost
+This will help us identify gaps in care and the cost associated with ABI, which could help the government and supporting agencies plan for the future.
+The study involves the two telephone interviews consisting of some surveys that investigate functional independence, behaviour, quality of life, health service access and strengths and difficulties associated with an ABI.
+Participants will be asked to fill in some surveys online.
+The total time of involvement is approximately 2-3 hours.

 The study will take place at the Centre for Children’s Health Research.